-The Company's bank borrowings are arranged at floating rates.
-Borrowings at floating rates the interest rate is subject to repricing exposing the Company to cash flow interest rate risk.
+The Company's bank borrowings and bank overdrafts are arranged at floating rates.
+Borrowings at floating rates expose the Company to cash flow interest rate risk.

 The exposure of the Company's borrowings to interest rate changes and the contractual repricing dates at the balance sheet dates are as follows: